cassproject/cass-editor/README.md

 Backspace - Go back.
 Tab - Switch focus between the buttons and text fields on the page.
 Escape - Step out of a text field to return to navigation.
+Shift + X - Drag competency
-Shift + C - Drag competency
+Shift + C - Drag and copy competency
 Shift + V - Drop competency
 Shift + U - Unlink competency